 Do not take pictures unless you are told you can; North Korean government authorities may view taking unauthorized pictures as espionage, confiscate cameras and film and/or detain the photographer.
 Photographing scenes of poverty or other things that may cause a negative impression of the DPRK may also result in confiscation.
 You should ask permission before taking photographs in the DPRK, including of officials, soldiers or other people.
 DPRK guides can provide permission to take photographs.

 You will not be affected by any serious crime in North Korea.
 Your visit will be so tightly controlled that you will simply not be in a position to be the victim of crime.
 The worst you can expect is petty theft, particularly at Pyongyang airport and in public markets.
 As always you should exercise care, be alert to your surroundings and ensure personal belongings are secure.
 Just because your movements are tightly choreographed you should not get too complacent.

-Your visit will be so tightly controlled that there should be no real risks to your health.
+Your visit will be so tightly controlled that there should be no real risks to your health in North Korea.

 Water-borne, food-borne, and other infectious diseases (including tuberculosis, typhoid, hepatitis, measles, cholera and rabies) occur with more serious outbreaks occurring from time to time.
 However, your meals will be tightly controlled and you will not have access to street food.

 Hand, Foot and Mouth Disease is common with more serious outbreaks occurring from time to time.
 From March to May, yellow dust, which is carried to the Korean Peninsula by strong winds from Mongolia and China, can cause eye, nose, mouth and throat irritations and may exacerbate respiratory and cardiovascular problems.

 You should consider the following vaccinations before traveling to North Korea: